 When can I use pain medicines?

 The aim is for pain to be continuously controlled.
-You should take your pain medicine as prescribed.
-Sometimes this means taking pain medicine even when you don’t feel pain.
+You should take your pain medicine as prescribed, even if that means taking medicine even when you don’t feel pain.

 Your doctor will talk to you about how much medicine to take (the dose) and how often to take it (the frequency).
-Many people believe that they should put up with pain for as long as possible and that they should only use pain medicines when pain becomes unbearable.
+Many people believe they should put up with pain for as long as possible and only use pain medicines when it becomes unbearable.
 If you do this, it can mean that you are in pain when you don’t need to be.

 There is no need to save pain medicines until your pain is severe.
 Severe pain can cause anxiety and difficulty sleeping.
 These things can make the pain feel worse and harder to control.